which river to choose?

 If you are planning a trip to Bali, or you are already there, you don’t want to miss white water rafting !!
 This is truly one of the best experiences on this beautiful island and I want to share some general information with you about what you can expect, as well as a guide to the 2 main rivers: Telaga Waja and Sungai Ayung.

-General advice on going white water rafting in Bali
+General advice on going white water rafting Bali price

 With all the things I will tell you, only one thing is certain, and that is that each trip will be very different.
 This will depend on a number of things, such as the time of year and the company where you decide to go, because all have different starting and ending points.